amirip/MuSe-2024/README.md

 ### Late Fusion
-We utilise a simple late fusion approach, which averages different models' predictions.
+We utilize a simple late fusion approach, which averages different models' predictions.
 First, predictions for development and test set have to be created using the ``--predict`` option in ``main.py``.
-This will create prediction folders under the folder specified as prediction directory in ``config.py``.
+This will create prediction folders under the folder specified as the prediction directory in ``config.py``.

 Then, ``late_fusion.py`` merges these predictions:
 * ``--task``: choose either `humor` or `perception`